franciscop/polystore/readme.md

 ### .prefix()

-Create a sub-store where all the operations use the given prefix.
-This is **the only method** of the store that is sync and you don't need to await:
+> There's [an in-depth explanation about Substores](#substores) that is very informative for production usage.

+Creates **a new instance** of the Store, _with the same client_ as you provided, but now any key you read, write, etc. will be passed with the given prefix to the client.
+You only write `.prefix()` once and then don't need to worry about any prefix for any method anymore, it's all automatic.
+It's **the only method** that you don't need to await:

 ```js
 const store = kv(new Map());